FnordMC/FnordLauncher/nix/README.md

   inputs = {
     nixpkgs.url = "github:NixOS/nixpkgs/nixos-unstable";

-    fjordlauncher = {
+    fnordlauncher = {
-      url = "github:unmojang/FjordLauncher";
+      url = "github:unmojang/FnordLauncher";

-      # Optional: Override the nixpkgs input of fjordlauncher to use the same revision as the rest of your flake
+      # Optional: Override the nixpkgs input of fnordlauncher to use the same revision as the rest of your flake
       # Note that this may break the reproducibility mentioned above, and you might not be able to access the binary cache
       #
       # inputs.nixpkgs.follows = "nixpkgs";